Victoria Junior College: Academics

 Victoria Junior College's two-year curriculum culminates in the Singapore GCE Advanced Level examinations.
 Students take up to four Higher 2 subjects and read two compulsory Higher 1 subjects - General Paper and Project Work - in their first year, and may elect to read additional Higher 3 subjects in the second year.
 Approximately 30% of students read Higher 1 Mother Tongue Language in their first year too.
 Home to the East Zone Science and Technology Centre, the college also sent the first Singapore school team to participate in the International Science and Engineering Fair in 2004.

 VJC is one of the three schools in Singapore that holds the BioMedical Admissions Test (BMAT).

 Achievements

 Sports

 In 2017, VJC won the A-division championship title for girls' football, boys' floorball, boys' wushu and hockey girls.
 This was the fifth straight title for the girls' football team, and their ninth in the last ten years.

 In 2018, VJC won the A-division championship title for both the boys' and girls' football, hockey girls and wushu boys.
 This was VJC's 16th consecutive year winning the A-division girls' hockey.

 In 2019, VJC won the A-division championship title for girls' football, girls' floorball, girls' wushu and girls' rockclimbing.

-However, in 2020 and 2021, the NSG was cancelled due to COVID-19.

 In 2022, VJC won the A-division championship title for boys' floorball, girls' football, boys' football, and girls' netball.
 This was the eighth straight title for the girls' floorball team.

+In 2026, VJC girls’ football team won their 12th straight A Division girls’ football title in a 2–1 comeback.